 Equal Prices

 Matching your competitors’ prices prevents you from losing business to customers looking for a better value.
-It also allows you to emphasize a unique shopping experience, superior customer service, or other options that make your business the best choice.
+This competitive pricing strategy also allows you to emphasize a unique shopping experience, superior customer service, or other options that make your business the best choice.

 Additionally, a “price-match guarantee” policy may draw in customers who want to be confident that they’re paying the lowest price on the market.